 That way, you’ll have a versatile team capable of working with all types of customers.

 When you hire a new sales rep, it will be much easier to offer them training in the area that best fits them with all these specialties on board.

-Leverage the Selling Through Curiosity Training
+6. Leverage the Selling Through Curiosity Training

-In a nutshell, selling through curiosity relies on asking specific questions whose purpose to uncover prospects’ pain points, goals, fears, and concerns.
+In a nutshell, selling through curiosity relies on asking specific questions whose purpose is to uncover prospects’ pain points, goals, fears, and concerns.

 So, this concept is based on curiosity, but the trick is to make things conversational – prospects shouldn’t feel as if they’re being cross-examined.

 To achieve this, sales reps should learn to ask the right questions – the ones that will help them realize the “why” behind their prospects’ motivations.

 The purpose of these questions is to understand prospects’ needs on a profound level and offer them the best solution.